Flourishing Life Society | Psychology of Wellness | Emotions | Experiencing Fear

 A skilled therapist may hold our hand through new interpretations of the past that shine on the damaging perceptions, but even then, Changing is arduous, requiring applying mental brakes when we feel the impulse to press the accelerator.
 Therapy isn’t available for everyone.
 Many fear therapy, think it is unnecessary or lack access to skilled help.
 I still retain hope for their recovery.
 They can still heal, moving past the destructive actions and journey into new frontiers of experience.

 "Unfortunately, many fears are learned, subject to errors of perception—fears are felt, rousing responses but the trigger is hollow, posing no danger."

-Knowing a trigger poses no threat, we can adjust the light of our attention to opportunities—the ones we previously avoided.
+Knowing that a particular trigger poses no legitimate threat, we can refocus our attention on opportunities—the ones we previously avoided.
 No longer imprisoned by miscalculated danger we can engage life more fully, crossing confining barriers and discovering a bountiful rich world that once was hidden.
 But warning, we can’t always charge forward, ignoring biological signals of disaster, many fears are justified, in these cases, the wise choice may be to simply turn and run.